 If necessary, grantees may apply to change the intended use of the grant.
-The procedure must be agreed in advance with the Secretary General of the Cancer Society of Finland.
+The procedure must be agreed in advance with the Cancer Foundation Finland.

 When referring to the grant in their communications, we hope that grantees take into account the following:

 The grant has been awarded by Cancer Foundation Finland sr (in Finnish Syöpäsäätiö sr, in Swedish Cancerstiftelsen sr).